JulianHernandezGit/JulianHernandezGit/README.md

 🙋‍♂️ My name is Julian Hernandez, I'm from Argentina, and I'm currently studying to become a Full Stack Developer.

-🎓 Right now, I´m an active student at [Digital House](https://www.digitalhouse.com/), the biggest Latin American Ed-Tech company, and will graduate in August, 2022.
+🎓 Right now, I'm an active student at [Digital House](https://www.digitalhouse.com/), the biggest Latin American Ed-Tech company, and will graduate in August, 2022.

-📖 What have I learnd after these 3 intensive months?
-JavaScript.
-Express.
-NodeJS.
-HTML + CSS.
+📖 What have I learned after these 3 intensive months?
+ - JavaScript essentials.
+ - Making projects with Express.
+ - NodeJS.
+ - HTML5 + CSS3.
 Flexbox.
+ - Scrum Methodology.
+ - Deploying to Heroku.
-Scrum.
-Heroku.
-Responsive web design.
-Git.
-Github.
-Wireframing.
-MVC  Arquitecture, etc.
+ - Responsive web design.
+ - Git, Github.
+ - Wireframing.
+ - MVC Arquitecture.
+ - Etc.

-🛠️ I´m a proffesional Account Manager, with more than 7 years experience managing big clients accounts.
-KAM/B2B specialist.
+🛠️ I'm a proffesional Account Manager, with more than 7 years experience managing big clients accounts.
+I'm a KAM/B2B specialist.
 I love teamworking, helping, learning, teaching, sharing.
 I'm really good at leading proyects, motivating people, and I love challenges!

 <!--